woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 proselytizing [ˈprɑːsələtaɪzɪŋ] 传教
 ```

-Spiritual attachments are more difficult to drop than material ones precisely because they’re less dense, less solid,more transparent and thus more difficult to see.
+<font color=red>Spiritual attachments are more difficult to drop than material ones precisely</font> because they’re less dense, less solid,more transparent and thus more difficult to see.
 It can be more difficult to see them as a dream, as just more of the mind’s tapes, as just more of the mind’s clingings.

 Very often our spiritual metaphysics is associated with very reverential thoughts, very sublime conceptions.
 They feel better than material attachments.
-We feel now that we’ve left illusion behind and are on the true road.
-How, we ask, can these sublime thoughts and feelings possibly be just more tapes and stories?
+We feel now that we’ve left illusion behind and are on the true road. **How, we ask, can these sublime thoughts and feelings possibly be just more tapes and stories?
 Yet they are.
-It is still the mind engaged in the old game of surviving by trying to get somewhere, and clinging to something as a means.
+It is still the mind engaged in the old game of surviving by trying to get somewhere, and clinging to something as a means.**

 When awareness happens in this moment, then seeking drops for a moment, the tapes disappear for a moment.
-And what is left is nothing, silence.
-For in that moment of awareness there is no mind, since the mind is just tapes, thoughts.
-When there are no tapes there is no mind either.
+And what is left is nothing, silence. <font color=red>For in that moment of awareness there is no mind, since the mind is just tapes, thoughts.
+When there are no tapes there is no mind either</font>.

 In that moment there’s only silence.
 In this silence we encounter the Existence.
 It is already there waiting, but we are not silent, we are not absent, so there’s no experience of It. **Actually, it’s not accurate to say that we experience/encounter Existence, since the Existence is always subject, never object, and since in that moment of awareness “you” or “I” are not there.
 Only the Existence is there.
 It encounters Itself.**

-The goal of all meditation, all prayer, all spiritual paths is simply to reach this point of silence where the mind is not.Each method is beautiful in itself in that it **quiets the mind**, it gives us a taste, but then we become attached to the method and in this way the mind survives.
+The goal of all meditation, all prayer, all spiritual paths is simply to reach this point of silence where the mind is not.
+Each method is beautiful in itself in that it **quiets the mind**, it gives us a taste, but then we become attached to the method and in this way the mind survives.

 Also, all methods are a doingness and they presuppose that there is some goal we’re trying to reach.
 Methods can be extremely useful in freeing ourselves from other attachments,**but ultimately all methods must themselves be transcended**.Unless awareness happens along with the methods, we simply continue the same game of the mind at a more subtle level.Only awareness is not a method, not a trap because it’s not an activity of any kind, and does not involve trying to change anything.